kllontop/GetDataCP/CODEBOOK.md

 Averages

-        The average values, attained with mean(), of the measurements for each subject's activities
+        The average values in [Hz], attained with mean(), of the measurements for each subject's activities

 Domain